 So let’s say you have a credit card with a $10,000 credit limit.
 On it you have a $4,000 balance.
 Your debt to credit would be:

 So that brings us to the question, what is a good debt to credit ratio?
-Is there such thing as an ideal ratio that will magically increase your credit score?
+Is there such a thing as an optimal ratio or sweet spot that will magically increase your credit score?

 The answer is yes and no. Here’s why…

-For starters it’s important to point out that the FICO credit score formula is secret – if anyone tells you they have the definitive answer as to the magic credit utilization ratio they’re lying.
+For starters it’s important to point out that the FICO credit score formula is secret.
 The best anyone [myself included] can do is to make an educated guess based upon all the various clues that FICO has given over the years.

 Clue #1 – Averages From “High Achievers”